 Module B – 6 hours

-The course will be organized open for a minimum of 6 participants or upon request at the premises of the beneficiary, within a one-to-one program (coaching).
+The course will be organized open for a minimum of 6 participants; upon request, at the premises of the beneficiary, within a one-to-one program (coaching) or online.

 The programme will held in English if people of other nationalities (expats) will attend the course, and otherwise it will be held in Romanian.